StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

   # (...)
 ```

-## Set up a Cortex service account
+## Set up a Kubernetes service account

 !!! warning "Service account configuration required"
-    If you don't configure the Cortex service account properly, it won't be able to create Kubernetes jobs to run analyzers or responders.
+    If you don't configure the Kubernetes service account properly, it won't be able to create Kubernetes jobs to run analyzers or responders.

 In Kubernetes, a service account (SA) allows a pod to authenticate and interact with the Kubernetes API, enabling it to perform specific actions within the cluster.